 by Matt Slick

 There will always be people who criticize God.
 Their complaints vary.
-Some object that God would be wrong to create people that He knows would go to Hell.
-Others say that it's not fair for God to pick some for salvation and not others.
-Then there is the ubiquitous question of why does He let bad things happen to good people?
-I've even heard a complaint that people won't have free will when they go to Heaven because they won't be able to sin.
-It seems that no matter what is offered about God, whether it be His omniscience, omnipresence, sovereignty, wisdom, what He does or what He doesn't do, people will find something to complain about.
+Some object that God would be wrong to create people that he knows would go to hell.
+Others say it's not fair for God to pick some for salvation and not others.
+Then there is the ubiquitous question of why does he let bad things happen to good people?
+I've even heard a complaint that people won't have free will when they go to heaven, because they won't be able to sin.
+It seems that no matter what is offered about God, whether it be his omniscience, omnipresence, sovereignty, wisdom, what he does, or what he doesn't do, people will find something to complain about.
 Why is that?
 Perhaps it is because they don't want God to be God.
 Or maybe they think they know better and want to be the final judge of what is good and bad.
 Whatever the reason, one thing is for sure, they all have something in common.
-They all believe they know how things "ought" to be done and that they are better judges of morality than God.
+They all believe they know how things "ought" to be done, and that they are better judges of morality than God.

 Genesis 3:1-6, Now the serpent was more crafty than any beast of the field which the LORD God had made.
 And he said to the woman, "Indeed, has God said, 'You shall not eat from any tree of the garden'?"
 2 The woman said to the serpent, "From the fruit of the trees of the garden we may eat; 3 but from the fruit of the tree which is in the middle of the garden, God has said, 'You shall not eat from it or touch it, or you will die.'"
 4 The serpent said to the woman, "You surely will not die!
 5 For God knows that in the day you eat from it your eyes will be opened, and you will be like God, knowing good and evil."
 6 When the woman saw that the tree was good for food, and that it was a delight to the eyes, and that the tree was desirable to make one wise, she took from its fruit and ate; and she gave also to her husband with her, and he ate.